Virginia Tech® home

 Monthly Water Broadcast Series

 Join us for our free monthly broadcasts featuring water and wastewater industry speakers, giving you the opportunity to engage in discussion and ask questions of presenters and participants from the state of Virginia.
 All broadcasts are delivered online via Zoom on Wednesdays from 12:00-3:00 pm.
-Registration closes at noon on the Monday prior to a scheduled broadcast.

 Participants receive 3 contact hours for successful completion of each workshop.
 Please note that registration is required to receive credit for attending broadcasts.

-New in 2025: register once for the entire series and attend as many as you are able, with no need to cancel or reregister.
+Register once for the entire series and attend as many as you are able, with no need to cancel or reregister.

 Speaker